The Oerlemans & Nick frontal ablation parameterization in OGGM#

 Water-depth – calving-rate feedbacks#

 Let’s have some fun!
-We apply a periodic forcing to our glacier and study the advance and retreat of our glacier (the simulation below can take a couple minutes to run).
+We apply a periodic forcing to our glacier and study the advance and retreat of our glacier (the simulation below can take a couple of minutes to run).

 years = np.arange(6001)